Last updated on February 16, 2023

 Embercleave

-If you were around during the Throne of Eldraine Standard meta you’ve absolutely suffered against Embercleave before.
-It can come out of nowhere and absolutely obliterate you.
+If you were around during the Throne of Eldraine Standard meta you’ve absolutely suffered against or beaten down with Embercleave.
+It comes out of nowhere and absolutely obliterates.
 And with a good Voltron commander, that legacy can live on.

 Wrap Up